Gambling and online casinos in Solomon Islands

 - cryptocurrencies - Bitcoin, USDT, Tron, Ethereum.

-about 15% of the Solomon Islands population has participated in online betting at least once,
+Pacific Gambling Monitor 2024 estimates that about 15% of the population of the Solomon Islands has participated in online betting at least once, and the total informal market is estimated at $10-12 million per year.

 Economic context